OlaGigon/CouponFollowCaseStudy/README.md

 # CouponFollowCaseStudy
 **Data warehouse design and exploration.
-Suggested design for the solution:**
+Suggested design for the solution**

 ## 1. Data Storage